Working on Campus

 It may be possible that some personnel require more specific PPE based on a pre-existing medical condition where a special accommodation is necessary.
 In these cases, each situation will be addressed on an individual basis and the University will strive to make necessary accommodations.
 If you are in need of an accommodation for the fall, please review the previously shared information to engage with the Office of Human Resources Development (HRD) to discuss your specific situation, documentation requirements, and options.

 Maintaining space between yourself and others is one of the best ways to avoid being exposed to the COVID-19 virus and slowing its spread.
 There have been cases of people being diagnosed with COVID-19 despite not having symptoms, so social distance is important all of the time, not just if you feel sick.
 While at work, stay six feet away from one another.

-- Our facilities team is looking at offices and other workspaces across campus to determine whether there is a need for physical adjustments to allow for social distancing.
+- Our facilities team has looked at offices and other workspaces across campus to determine whether there is a need for physical adjustments to allow for social distancing.

-- Where possible, the University is installing visual social distancing markers to encourage employees to remain six feet apart, and rearranging space to maintain six feet of distance between employees and/or members of the public.
+- Where possible, the University installed visual social distancing markers to encourage employees to remain six feet apart, and rearranging space to maintain six feet of distance between employees and/or members of the public.